bsherman/netmaker-traefik/README.md

 Note you can mostly follow the instructons from [Netmaker Quick Start](https://docs.netmaker.org/quick-start.html) except for a few differences.

-1. Prepare DNS - no change
+1. Prepare DNS - as instructed
-2. Install Dependencies - no change
+2. Install Dependencies - as instructed
-3. Open Firewall - no change (though this config does expect you'll have firewall allowing private access to your traefik dashboard)
+3. Open Firewall - as instructed (though this config does expect you'll have firewall allowing private access to your traefik dashboard)
 4. Install Netmaker - Instead of using `sed` commands to modify the `docker-config.yml` I suggest using a `.env` file to store your private/config vars.
 So, `cp sample.env .env`.
 Modify this `.env` file similarly to how it is suggested by "Quick Start" step 4, though don't change anything in the `docker-compose.yml` file, and only change VALUEs in the `.env` file, not the key/variable names themselves.